Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

-Fig.~\ref{fig:7}(b-d) shows the temperature dependence of the lattice constants, ordered moments at different magnetic sites and spin canting angle, respectively.
-Below $T_{N1}$, an anomalous decrease of the O-O bond length along the $<101>$ direction in tetrahedron AO$_{4}$ is observed while the O-O bond length along the $<110>$ direction continues to decrease (see Fig. 6(a)), which leads to a decrease of D$_{\rm T}$ indicative of a suppression of the tetrahedral elongation in Fig. 8(a).
-Note that compared to the ideal tetrahedron in the cubic phase in $T>T_{S}$, the tetrhedra is still elongated in this temperature region.
-In contrast, we find an additional increase of the B-O bond lengths along the $<001>$ direction below $T_{N1}$, without clear anomaly in the B-O bond lengths along the $<100>$ direction (see Fig. 6(b)).
-This results in an increase of D$_{\rm O}$, i.e., an enhancement of the octahedral elongation below $T_{N1}$ (see Fig. 8(a)).
-There are no clear anomalies in the O-A-O and O-B-O bond angles at $T_{N1}$ (see Fig. ~\ref{fig:Angles}).
-As shown in Fig.~\ref{fig:7}(c), the collinear FI order is established at $T_{N1}$ and the ordered moments along the $a_{\rm T}$ axis at the A and B sites increase upon cooling.
-All these results indicate that the formation of the collinear FI order drives both tetrahedral and octahedral distortions, mainly on the changes of the bond lengths rather than bond angles at $T_{N1}$.
-The tetrahedral and octahedral distortions lead to an anomalous decrease of the lattice constant $c$ below $T_{N1}$ and a weak anomaly in $a$ at $T_{N1}$.
-The concurrent collinear FI order, and the anomalies in polyhedral distortions and lattice constants at $T_{N1}$ indicate a strong magnetoelastic coupling.
+Fig.~\ref{fig:8}(a-c) shows the temperature dependence of the lattice constants, the ordered moments at different magnetic sites, and spin canting angle, respectively.
+Below $T_{N1}$, an anomalous decrease of the O-O bond length along the $<101>$ direction in tetrahedron AO$_{4}$ is observed while the O-O bond length along the $<110>$ direction continues to decrease (see Fig. 6(a)), which leads to a decrease of D$_{\rm T}$, i.e., less tetrahedral elongation (see Fig.~\ref{fig:6}(c)).
+Note that compared to the ideal tetrahedron in the cubic phase in $T>T_{S}$, the tetrahedron is still elongated in this temperature region.
+On the other hand, we find an increase of the B-O bond length along the $<001>$ direction below $T_{N1}$, without clear anomaly in the B-O bond length along the $<100>$ direction (see Fig. 6(b)).
+This results in an increase of D$_{\rm O}$, i.e., further octahedral elongation below $T_{N1}$ (see Fig. ~\ref{fig:6}(c)).
+There are no clear anomalies in the O-A-O and O-B-O bond angles at $T_{N1}$ (see Fig. ~\ref{fig:7}).
+As shown in Fig.~\ref{fig:8}(b), the collinear FI order is established at $T_{N1}$ and the ordered moments along the $a_{\rm T}$ axis at both the A and B sites increase upon cooling.
+These results indicate that the formation of the collinear FI order drives both tetrahedral and octahedral distortions, mainly on the changes of the bond lengths rather than bond angles at $T_{N1}$.
+The tetrahedral and octahedral distortions lead to an anomalous decrease of the lattice constant $c$ and $a$ at $T_{N1}$.
+The concurrent collinear FI order, polyhedral distortions and lattice constants at $T_{N1}$ indicate a strong magnetoelastic coupling denoted magnetoelastic coupling I.